-There would be minor site lighting provided for safe access to the building.
-Lighting would consist of a limited quantity of low wattage full cutoff light fixtures on the batting cage, building exterior, and on short light poles adjacent to the building.
-The exterior lighting would be designed to meet City of Seattle energy codes and recommended practices to minimize negative lighting impacts into the adjacent community.
+There would be minor exterior site lighting provided for safe access to the batting cage.
+Lighting would consist of a limited quantity of low wattage full cutoff light fixtures mounted on the exterior of the batting cage.
+The lights would be shielded, directed down and not offsite.
+The exterior lighting would be similar to existing lighting on the school site and designed to meet City of Seattle energy codes.
+All lighting will be designed following recommended practices to minimize negative lighting impacts into the adjacent community.